-Germany has a broad, innovative and diverse research landscape.
+Germany has a broad, innovative and diverse research landscape with stable framework conditions for research and development.
 Universities, higher education institutions and non-university research centres offer the very best conditions for international researchers.
 Here you will work with researchers from all over the world in interesting, often interdisciplinary projects.
 Or you can make a contribution to industrial research: German industry leads the world in many fields when it comes to research developments and patent applications.

 Are you among the world’s best in education and research?
 Then you will receive a warm welcome in Germany.
 Simplified residence and employment regulations apply to highly qualified international academics and researchers – and their family members.

 You will also find a wide range of support available from funding organisations.
 Many doors are also open to you as a specialist or manager – especially in research-intensive industries like the automotive, electrical and chemical sectors.

 Research requires freedom.
 If you come to Germany, you will live in one of the world’s safest and freest countries.
 Freedom of research is a highly valued good, which is protected by the constitution.
 You can research and teach here in freedom.

 As an international researcher you will also be able to travel easily to other European Union countries to conduct research there.